The End Of WVO For Us

 Diesel HPR is like biodiesel in the sense that it starts with a biomass source, goes through chemical processing, and results in an alternative fuel.
 The difference is that Diesel HPR burns just like diesel, unlike biodiesel, which isn’t technically diesel fuel (more on that below).
 The Diesel HPR is chemically diesel; this means it can be used in any diesel vehicle (without converting it like necessary with WVO) and users can use unmixed Diesel HPR unlike biodiesel.

-The main downside to this renewable diesel is that it’s only available in a few locations in California.
+The main downside to this renewable diesel is that it’s only available in a few locations in California through a company called Propel.
 We can’t wait for it to be more readily available.

 Why Not Use Biodiesel